mr-aman-git/weather-website/README.md

 # weather-website
-its a weather website like a android app
+its a weather website like a android app, using HTML CSS and JS.